JohnRiddles/westraining-R/intro-to-R/03-basic-stats.md

 operator and not as a formula operator.
 Then, multiply that new variable by the variable `child` which is a factor, which uses `yes` as the reference level in the dummy expansion.
-Not only that, the `*` operator creates the full interaction including the main effects.
+Not only that, the `*` operator creates the full interaction including the main effects (use `:` instead of `*` to include interactions but not main effects).
 Finally, although `religious` is an numerical variable, we pass it through `factor` to cast it into a categorical with *n* − 1 dummies.
 As we can see, the formula takes care of a lot of the transformations and lets us express the structure of the model very succintly.
 We could have passed the transformed data directly (look at the `y` and `x` arguments in the `lm` documentation), but this approach is considerably easier.

 Lets take a look at the object to see the estimated coefficients: